AkshitaJindal1/Heart-Disease-Prediction/README.md

 # Running the code -

-Within the Zip file, the "heart.csv" file contains the final dataset.
+The "heart.csv" file contains the final dataset.
 The Jupyter notebook "Heart Failure Prediction.ipynb" contains the code for dataset analysis and prediction models.
 It has the following list of contents -

 1. Importing packages
 2. Loading data
 3. Data Cleaning and Wrangling
 4. Exploratory Data Analysis (EDA)
    - Analysis of categorical columns
    - Analysis of numerical columns
    - Analysis of the target column – HeartDisease
 5. Prediction of Heart Disease using K-nearest neighbours (KNN) model
 6. Prediction of Heart Disease using Logistic Regression model
 7. Comparing models